gerryarmah/Solar-Scouting-System-Program-Code/README.md

 # Solar-Scouting-System-Program-Code

-A description of my program
+A description of my project